 - Foliage: The leaves can be ovate or lobed, but the newer varieties have been bred to have deeply lobed, finely cut leaves like Japanese maples.
-You’ll find shades of green with red veining through to a deep burgundy.
+You’ll find them in shades of green with red veining right through to a full deep burgundy leaf.

-- Flowers: Typical Hibiscus funnel shaped flowers in yellow and red.
-The flowers are incidental on Hibiscus acetosella and some of the newer cultivars don’t flower at all.
+- Flowers: The cranberry hibiscus has typical Hibiscus funnel-shaped flowers in yellow and red.
+Unlike most other hibiscus plants, the flowers are incidental on Hibiscus acetosella and some of the newer cultivars don’t flower at all.

 - Form: Although Hibiscus acetosella is an upright grower, mature plants can split and flop.